dimahike/notes/docker/command.md

 ```
 You must remove all containers associated with an image before removing the image itself.

-If you wanna remove all images then you can run this command:
+If you want to remove all images then you can run this command:
 ```sh
 docker image prune -a
 ```